twilson217/bcm-in-nvidia-air/README.md

 ```

 4.4.
-Configure compute0 and compute1 settings from cmsh console, to achieve this step, we already know the MAC address of eth0 interfaces of both nodes from our table above
+Configure compute0 and compute1 settings from cmsh console, to achieve this step, we already know the MAC address of eth0 interfaces of both nodes from the table above

 ```
 device